 If you’re a dealer or business person who deals with heavy and awkward shaped equipment and you’re looking for the most convenient way to ship or truck such materials, using bolster shipping containers is your best bet.
 The only caveat to this option is that your cargo should be items that can withstand weather and elements because bolster containers have no roof, top, or side walls.
 Items being shipped by bolster shipping containers are completely exposed to the elements.
 So, you need to consider if the cargo is elements proof before deciding on using bolster container for the shipping.

 If the exposure is not of any concern to you, then bolster container will come handy for transporting your heavy, long, or bulky sized freight.
-They come in standard sizes that allow you to transfer items from truck to ship to train efficiently and conveniently.
+Port Shipping Containers supplies all the standard sizes that allow you to transfer items from truck to ship to train efficiently and conveniently.
 If you found all these aforementioned attributes of bolster containers exciting and you’re looking to learn more about its potential uses and advantages for you, then relax, and take the next few minutes to read the content of this page to the end.
 I’m sure, you will be better informed about the potentials of bolster container for your business.

 What Are Bolster Shipping Containers?

 A bolster container falls within the flat rack family.
 Unlike the regular containers with roof and side walls, they come with a sturdy, slightly thinner base, and with no end walls or roof.
 They are constructed out of Corten steel with a very strong base and come in standard sizes of 20’ and 40’ so they can be moved easily and conveniently from truck to port to ship.
 Bolster containers consist of a wooden floor and a steel frame support, making them the most convenient for shipping the heaviest or oversized items that do not require protection from the elements but needed to be shipped safely.
 So, what are bolster containers used for?

 Uses of Bolster Containers